 Is DocuSend Green?
 Absolutely!

 Our cloud-based mailroom helps the environment in several ways.

-- Fuel use reduction: DocuSend uses trucks that are capable of delivering hundreds of thousands of mail pieces to the postal facilities every day.
-The result is a significant decrease in fuel consumption, as it would take hundreds of cars and trips to many postal facilities if our customers had to deliver the mail themselves.
-Our online system reduces greenhouse gas emissions because hundreds of people do not need to make special trips to a post office to mail their documents.
+- • Fuel use reduction: DocuSend uses trucks that are capable of delivering hundreds of thousands of mail pieces to the postal facility every day.
+The result is a significant decrease in fuel consumption, as it would take hundreds of cars and trips to many postal facilities if our customers had to deliver the mail to the post office themselves.
+Our online system reduces greenhouse gas emissions because hundreds of people do not need to drive anywhere to mail their documents.
 That includes trips to drop off certified mail, foreign mail and other special services.
-Paper mail is picked up from MTI’s facilities every day and delivered to the US postal service using trailers and box trucks.
+Paper mail is picked up from MTI’s facility every day and delivered to the US postal service using trailers and box trucks.

-- Energy savings: Industrial printers work 15 or more times faster than normal printers.
+- • Energy savings: MTI’s industrial printers work 15 or more times faster than normal printers.